Salt Point Trail

 If you favor the jeep trail over the coast hugging footpaths on the return, you might cut out the very start of the trail following an adjoining trail to an alternate trailhead on the road just outside the parking area.
 If this happens, there will only be a few hundred feet to walk to reach your vehicle.

 Travelers on Highway One longing for a closer look at the coast will love this three mile hike.
-There are nice campgrounds set back from the ocean for those who would like to stay longer, along with several other trails.
+Nice campgrounds are set back from the ocean for those who would like to stay longer, along with several other trails.
 Dogs are not allowed on Salt Point Trail.
-As of September 2011, Salt Point Trail is open but Salt Point State Park has begun eliminating services due to the California budget crisis.
-Check with the park before traveling to ensure that your visit will be a satisfactory one.
-There is an $8 day use fee to enter Salt Point State Park, but no permit is required to hike Salt Point Trail.
+Salt Point State Park has a $8 day use fee for vehicles entering the park (as of March 2017).
+No permit is required to hike Salt Point Trail.

 To get to the trailhead: From Highway One, 33 miles south of Point Arena and seven miles north of Fort Ross, turn west into the Salt Point State Park entrance for Gerstle Cove.
 Pass through the entrance gate and take the main park road to the Gerstle Cove parking area just past the park visitor center.
 The trail begins from the southwest corner of the parking area.